 Use Online Resources

 Take advantage of the many online resources available for learning about molecular biology.
-Websites, interactive tutorials, and educational videos can provide valuable insights into stop codons and protein synthesis.
+Because of that, websites, interactive tutorials, and educational videos can provide valuable insights into stop codons and protein synthesis.
 Many universities and research institutions offer free online courses and lectures on molecular biology topics, providing a comprehensive and accessible way to learn about the fundamental concepts of genetics and protein synthesis.

 FAQ